 Overview

-• Start your journey into a VFX career, on a programme that prepares you for working with video games, TV and film, advertising, digital media, real-time media and more.
+- Start your journey into a hybrid and adaptable creative career across VFX, animation, game design and interactive digital arts, on a programme that prepares you for working across film, games, advertising, immersive media and beyond.

 You can study this programme either as a full three-year BA degree or the first year only as a one-year HE Certificate.